MohistMC/MohistWiki/tutorials/multiverses.md

-## How to have multiples worlds with Mohist?
+## How to have multiple worlds with Mohist?
 ---

-⚠️ **Disclaimer: To have multiples worlds with Mohist you can't use Multiverses or plugin alternatives since they can't work well with forge and mods.**
+⚠️ **Disclaimer: To have multiple worlds with Mohist you can't use Multiverses or plugin alternatives since they can't work well with forge and mods.**

 ### -> Steps to create new worlds in 1.12.2:

 * Download [this mod](https://www.curseforge.com/minecraft/mc-mods/just-enough-dimensions) and put it in your "mods" folder.

-* Start your server and stop it after it completely loaded to generate config file.
+* Start your server and stop it after it completely loaded to generate the config file.

 * To create a new simple world you can use [this preset (dimensions.json)](https://cdn.discordapp.com/attachments/815331146303799296/825439539438157904/dimensions.json), download it and put it inside "config/justenoughdimensions" and then use /tpj 2 to teleport to this world.
 To create other worlds use the same synthax than the preset and change the dimension ID (You can't have the same dimension ID for more than one dimension).